fatihsen-dev/kanban-backend/README.md

 The API provides endpoints for:

--  User authentication
+-  User authentication & authorization
 -  Project management
 -  Kanban columns and tasks
 -  Team management
--  Invitations
+-  Invitations and project sharing

+---

+For more details, see the code in the `internal/` directory and configuration in `config/`.